-Criminal Lawyers in Gqeberha (Port Elizabeth)
+Criminal Lawyers in PE

-Bail Applications • Criminal Defence • 24/7 Emergency Legal Help
+Bail Applications Criminal Defence • 24/7 Emergency Legal Help

 Arrested or Facing Charges in Port Elizabeth (Gqeberha)?ο»Ώ

-If you or someone close to you has been
+If you or someone close to you has been arrested, detained, or facing criminal charges in Port Elizabeth, time matters.

 Pauw Attorneys acts immediately to:

-- Secure your lawful release on bail,
+• Secure your lawful release on bail,

-- Protect your constitutional rights from the moment of arrest, and
+• Protect your constitutional rights from the moment of arrest, and

-strong, evidence-based defence
+• Build a strong, evidence-based defence from day one.

 Our attorneys appear weekly at Humewood, Mount Road, Motherwell, and Uitenhage Police Stations, as well as Gqeberha Magistrates’ Court and Regional Court.